OpenNMT-py is a community developed project and we love developer contributions.

 your additions look right.

-cd docs # install some dependencies if necessary: # recommonmark, sphinx_rtd_theme, sphinxcontrib-bibtex make html firefox build/html/main.html # or your browser of choice
+cd docs # install some dependencies if necessary: # recommonmark, sphinx_rtd_theme, sphinxcontrib-bibtex pip install requirements.txt make html firefox build/html/main.html # or your browser of choice

 Some particular advice: